Cipscis/base-package/README.md

 ### Frontend assets

+In the `main` branch, just a single file exists.
+By default, this is `main.js`, but you can change it.
+If you do, make sure you update the `browser` property in your `package.json` file.

-Assets such as CSS and JavaScript are contained in `./assets`.
+In the `gh-pages` branch, assets such as CSS and JavaScript are contained in `./docs/assets`.
 In here, the contents of the `scss` folder are used to compile CSS files into the `css` folder.

-The `assets/js` folder contains a `src` folder and a `dist` folder.
+The `docs/assets/js` folder contains a `src` folder and a `dist` folder.
 The JavaScript files inside the `src` folder are bundled into the `dist` folder.
-By default, Webkit is configured to look for a single entry point at `./assets/js/src/main.js`.
+By default, Webpack is configured to look for a single entry point at `./docs/assets/js/src/main.js`.

 ### Backend assets

-The Node.js server run using [Express](https://expressjs.com/) has its files inside the `./server` directory.
-By default, this just runs a static http server, but it can be extended to add additional functionality.
+The Node.js server run using [Express](https://expressjs.com/) has its files inside the `./server` directory of the `gh-pages` branch.
+By default, this just runs a static http server that serves files in the `./docs` directory, but it can be extended to add additional functionality.

+This server only runs locally, so any additional functionality will not be available on GitHub Pages.

 ## Configuration